💗 Received: March 8th, 2014 💗

 🎵 Zouna is eee-vil, Zouna is eee-vil, Zouna is eee-vil, ye-ess he iiiiis 🎵

 Zouna, a dark wizard, relishes his newfound freedom after being sealed for so long and plans to use his powers to rule over Marvel Land as well as punish those who attempt to oppose his might.
 Sandland and its inhabitants were the first to feel the wrath of Zouna's magic as he conjured up a plague via his Ashes of Despair which turned the land into a drab gray, withered their crops, polluted its waters, and turned any unfortunate soul who was outside to stone.
+Worse, Krino Xandra's infant child too was stricken by the deathly plague, becoming weaker and weaker by the minute.
+Not wanting to stand idly by and do nothing, Krino ventures outside of Sandland (while his wife is taking care of their child) and goes to see the Elder for he might know the solution to this dilemma.

 Once arrived at the Elder Xandra's tree house Krino tells him about his son being sick as well as his fellow Xandras and consults with him about what to do.
 The Elder tells Krino about the Sun Cure and how this legendary elixir is said to cure any ailment, but in order to acquire it he'll need to gather seven light crystals (individual fragments of a star that fell long ago) and hold them up to the sky.
 Willing to go above and beyond regardless of the dangers ahead of him, Krino will stop at nothing to find the Sun Cure and secure his infant son's future; fortunately, the Elder just so happens to have the first light crystal inside his giant knapsack and gives it to him for his quest.
 Now only six remain to collect.